-At its core, HOMELESS constitutes a commitment to ethical representation and inclusivity.
+At its core, "HOMELESS" constitutes a commitment to ethical representation and inclusivity.
 The chosen artworks and artists reflect a staunchness to diversity, authenticity, and sensitivity to subject matter.
 The exhibition's methodology draws heavily from the emphasis on relational aesthetics and social practice within contemporary art theory, seeking to establish connections and foster community solidarity through shared experiences and dialogue around the arts.
+In short, "HOMELESS" is more than just an exhibition.

-In short, HOMELESS is more than just an exhibition.
 Instead, it can be perceived as a community-based initiative striving to harness the power of contemporary art to illuminate the issue of homelessness, occupy the public in meaningful discussion, and foster collective reflection and action.
-The goal of HOMELESS is to have a tangible impact on the local community as well as the larger conversation that surrounds homelessness and social responsibility.
-This will be accomplished through the thoughtful incorporation of Edinburgh's structures, strategic alliances, and ethical approaches.
+Through its contemplative incorporation of Edinburgh's structures, strategic collaborations, and ethical approaches, "HOMELESS" seeks to tangibly impact the local community and the broader dialogue surrounding homelessness and social responsibility.

-oject Timeline for HOMELESS
+Project Timeline for "HOMELESS"